-Ritual chocolate was founded in 2009 by Anna Davies and Robbie Stout with the aim to make chocolate in the most honest way using a unique vintage equipment.
+Ritual chocolate was founded in 2009 by Anna Davies and Robbie Stout with the aim to make chocolate in the most honest way using unique vintage equipment.

 Indeed being a bean-to-bar chocolate maker is not an easy task.
 It consists of taking care of roasting, winnowing, grinding and mixing, refining, conching, tempering, molding, and wrapping each bar.
 And, one of the peculiarities of the ultra-smooth texture and bold flavor of their curated selection is the 1950s, Brooklyn-made, three roll mill, which grinds the chocolate down to about 15 microns.
 Another important step for such smooth and delicate texture and aroma is the conching which is a combination of heating, agitating, and grinding.
-Also, in this case, they use a vintage machine: a 1915 Swiss longitudinal which is involved in the conching process for 72 hours without interruption.
+Also, in this case, they use a vintage machine: a 1915 Swiss longitudinal which is involved in the coaching process for 72 hours without interruption.

 The very first time I tasted one of their bars was the Bourbon Barrel Aged 75% which is still one of my favorite of all time.
 Since then I became one of their countless supporters.